 Such conversations, she said — about having or not having, or enjoying possibility or now not — “these are not simply questions you experience while you are abroad in Nepal or Honduras.
 They are questions our college students have to grapple with all of the tim, inside the network they’re in.”

-daily labors, a new book by way of Carolyn Pinedo-Turnovsky, UW assistant professor of American Ethnic Studies, examines the experiences of African American and Latino day workers who search for paintings each day at an intersection of streets in Brooklyn.
+Daily Labors, a new book by Carolyn Pinedo-Turnovsky, UW assistant professor of American Ethnic Studies, examines the experiences of African American and Latino day workers who search for paintings each day at an intersection of streets in Brooklyn.
 “Daily Labors: Marketing Identity and Bodies on a New York City Street Corner” was posted in April through Temple University Press.

 Pinedo-Turnovsky spent almost three years talking with guys seeking work as day workers.
 The writer’s notes say that her e-book considers them active contributors to their social and economic life.